-SECTION 1 Introduction 7 Section 1.1 You are enrolled in SeniorCare Advantage Platinum (PPO), which is a Medicare PPO 7 Section 1.2 What is the Evidence of Coverage booklet about?
-7 Section 1.3 Legal information about the Evidence of Coverage 7 SECTION 2 What makes you eligible to be a plan member?
+SECTION 1 Introduction 7 Section 1.1 You are enrolled in SeniorCare Advantage Premium Rx (HMO), which is a Medicare HMO 7 Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.3 Legal information about the Evidence of Coverage 7 SECTION 2 What makes you eligible to be a plan member?
 8 Section 2.1 Your eligibility requirements 8 Section 2.2 What are Medicare Part A and Medicare Part B?
-8 Section 2.3 Here is the plan service area for SeniorCare Advantage Platinum (PPO) 8 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
-9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory: Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for SeniorCare Advantage Platinum (PPO) 12 Section 4.1 How much is your plan premium?
+8 Section 2.3 Here is the plan service area for SeniorCare Advantage Premium Rx (HMO) 8 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
+9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory: Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for SeniorCare Advantage Premium Rx (HMO).
+12 Section 4.1 How much is your plan premium?
 12 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 13 Section 5.1 What is the Part D "late enrollment penalty"?
 13 Section 5.2 How much is the Part D late enrollment penalty?
 13 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 14 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 15 SECTION 6 Do you have to pay an extra Part D amount because of your income?
 15 Section 6.1 Who pays an extra Part D amount because of income?
 15 Section 6.2 How much is the extra Part D amount?
 15 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
 16 Section 6.4 What happens if you do not pay the extra Part D amount?
 16 SECTION 7 More information about your monthly premium 16

 Section 7.1 There are several ways you can pay your plan premium 17 Section 7.2 Can we change your monthly plan premium during the year?
-19 SECTION 8 Please keep your plan membership record up to date 19 Section 8.1 How to help make sure that we have accurate information about you 19 00000110.1 now to help make sure that we have about ate mormation about you SECTION 9 We protect the privacy of your personal health information 20 SECTION 9 We protect the privacy of your personal health information 20 20
+19 SECTION 8 Please keep your plan membership record up to date 19 Section 8.1 How to help make sure that we have accurate information about you 19 SECTION 9 We protect the privacy of your personal health information 20 Section 9.1 We make sure that your health information is protected 20 Section 9.1 SECTION 10 We make sure that your health information is protected How other insurance works with our plan

-Section 1.1 You are enrolled in SeniorCare Advantage Platinum (PPO), which is a Medicare PPO
+Section 1.1 You are enrolled in SeniorCare Advantage Premium Rx (HMO), which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, SeniorCare Advantage Platinum (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, SeniorCare Advantage Premium Rx (HMO).

 There are different types of Medicare health plans.
-SeniorCare Advantage Platinum (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
-Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
+SeniorCare Advantage Premium Rx (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.